What Affects your Decision Making?

 An Economic Miracle (Post WWII)

-An “economic miracle” occurred just after the Cold War, America was thriving for a decade or so up until the 1950s.
-How could a war bring...
+An “economic miracle” occurred at the beginning of the Cold War.
+America was thriving for a decade or so up until the 1950s.
+How could a...

 JulieC Clark